 5. Thicker Face Veneer with Reasonable Quality

 With close inspection of Baltic birch, you should notice that the face and back veneers are remarkably thicker than the veneers you’ll see on traditional cabinet-grade plywood.
 Sadly, it’s well-known that cabinet grade plywood veneer faces are dismally thin, which makes them easy to damage and easy to sand through.
 But not so with Baltic birch.
 Outer veneers are nice and thick.
 As for the appearance, there are several grades of Baltic birch available, but we most often carry the highest grade which is B/BB.
 Plywood has two sides a face and a back—meaning one side is going to be better than the other, and they’re graded separately.
 B is the grade of Baltic birch’s face, or the best side.
 It’s a whole-piece face with no splices, has a light and uniform color, and there are no patches, mineral streaks, knots or voids.
 The back side is graded BB and slightly less attractive.
 There can be up to 6 color-matched “football” patches (about the size of a large egg), mineral streaks and small-but-sound dime-sized pin knots.

 General Baltic Birch Grades:

-Note: plywood is graded on the appearance of the face veneers, grade does not imply any sort of quality of the core.
-And plywood grade makes consideration for both sides.
+What To Know: plywood is graded on the appearance of the face and back veneers only (not the core).
 The better side is called the face, the poorer side is called the back.
-In a vast majority of projects, only one side is visible.
-These grades read face-slash-back.
+These grades listed below read “face/back.”

 B/BB: Single piece face and back veneer.
 Face veneers are considered clear and free of defects with a light-uniform color.
 Back allows 3-6 color matched patches, which are oval in shape and egg sized.
 Inner cores are solid birch single piece veneers.